The Beach Boys: Vocals

 Brian identified each member individually for their vocal range, once detailing the ranges for Carl, Dennis, Jardine ("[they] progress upwards through G, A, and B"), Love ("can go from bass to the E above middle C"), and himself ("I can take the second D in the treble clef").
 (Note: Starting with the 1970 sessions for the Surf's Up album, Stephen Desper remembers the emerging corrosive effects of Brian's incessant chain smoking and cocaine use: "He could still do falsettos and stuff, but he'd need Carl to help him.
 Either that or I'd modify the tape speed-wise to make it artificially higher, so it sounded like the old days.")
 He declared in 1966 that his greatest interest was to expand modern vocal harmony, owing to his fascination with a voice to the Four Freshmen, which he considered a "groovy sectional sound".
 He added: "The harmonies that we are able to produce give us a uniqueness which is really the only important thing you can put into records – some quality that no one else has got."
 For a period, Brian avoided singing falsetto for the group, saying: "I thought people thought I was a fairy ... the band told me, 'If that's the way you sing, don't worry about it.'"

 In the group's early recordings, from lowest intervals to highest, the group's vocal harmony stack usually began with Love or Dennis, followed by Jardine or Carl, and finally Brian on top, according to Jardine, while Carl said that the blend was Love on bottom, Carl above, followed by Dennis or Jardine, and then Brian on top.
 Jardine explains: We always sang the same vocal intervals. ...
 As soon as we heard the chords on the piano we'd figure it out pretty easily.
 If there was a vocal move [Brian] envisioned, he'd show that particular singer that move.
 We had somewhat photographic memory as far as the vocal parts were concerned so that [was] never a problem for us.
-Striving for perfection, Brian ensured that his intricate vocal arrangements exercised the group's calculated blend of intonation, attack, phrasing, and expression.
+Brian ensured that his vocal arrangements exercised the group's blend of intonation, attack, phrasing, and expression.
 Sometimes, he would sing each vocal harmony part alone through multi-track tape.

 [Love] had a hand in a lot of the arrangements.
 He would bring out the funkier approaches, whether to go shoo-boo-bop or bom-bom-did-di-did-did.
 It makes a big difference, because it can change the whole rhythm, the whole color and tone of it.